Social Work, BASW

 Salary Level

 Depending on one’s qualifications, experience, creativity, and interests, there is a wide range of salaries possible at the entry-level, and upward mobility for the professional worker is fairly rapid.
-According to the Bureau of Labor Statistics in 2021, social workers in Ohio have an annual mean wage of approximately $42,000 - $59,000.
+According to the Bureau of Labor Statistics in 2024, social workers have a median wage of approximately $61,330 per year.
 The job outlook is good with openings growing at a faster than average pace.

 The following information has official approval of The School of Social Work and Family Sciences and The College of Health and Human Sciences, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
 Students should refer to the Degree Progress Report (Stellic) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.